The Blues Trail

 Rusty Jacks are a talented Irish outfit who play ‘Southern blues’.
 Their first album,‘Movin On’, with original new songs, covered several styles and was widely acclaimed.
 Taking their influences from their love of America’s Deep South Blues and adding their own Irish twist,’the lads’ created a fantastic album, which they are proud of.
 Covering all aspects of the ‘Southern Blues’ genre,they have produced ten fabulous original songs and added two old classics.Steaming hot guitars,haunting slide guitar,thundering rhythm section, rasping gravely vocals and a sprinkling of harmonica licks,this album has ‘something for everyone’.
 Over the years they have played with the likes of Taste, The Ronnie Greer Band,Mamas Boys, Pat McManus, Grainne Duffy, Jim Armstrong and many more.

 Clara Rose Band (Monaghan)

-Clara Rose, the little Monaghan lady with the powerful voice that has been known to send shivers down spines and bring tears to the eye.
-Clara’s voice has been described as sounding like “an opera star running through her scales” (Eamon Carr) and yet her music is steeped in blues, roots, folk and a whole lot of soul.
-Clara Rose recently released her second album, ‘The Offering’.
-The album has received international airplay and acclaim, “The Irish singer delivers a very impressive performance with this soulful and folky album” (Blues Magazine, The Netherlands).
+Clara Rose, the little Monaghan lady with the powerful voice, described as sounding like “an opera star running through her scales” (Eamon Carr) and yet her music is steeped in blues, roots, folk and a whole lot of soul.
+After her debut ‘A Portfolio’ (2010), Clara Rose recently released her second album, ‘The Offering’ to international acclaim, “The Irish singer delivers a very impressive performance with this soulful and folky album” (Blues Magazine, The Netherlands).